-I still struggle with believing the “you are stupid” voice on the daily, but I’ve learned it’s a choice we have to make in every moment.
-I pray that my story encourages you and that you know who God says you are, and that you choose to believe it, no matter if something or someone else is telling you differently.
-The area where satan attacks you the most is your area of greatest strength and the place that God wants to use you the most.
+Though I still struggle with believing lies on the daily, I’ve learned it’s a choice we have to make in every moment.
+I pray that my story encourages you and that you know who God says you are, and that you choose to believe it.
+No matter if something or someone else is telling you differently.
+The area where Satan attacks you the most is your area of greatest strength and the place that God wants to use you the most.
 Choose to speak life over yourself and over how God created you.

 Have A Question?